aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/_index.md

 - conversion is considered as potentially long time operation, so new API provides an asynchronous mode of conversion;
 - many conversion options that were available in API v3.0 have been reduced to only three possible REST API calls; this makes development more straightforward.

-To help developers speed up their development, a family of SDKs is available, including C#, Java, C++, Python, PHP, Ruby, Swift, Java/Android, etc.
+A family of SDKs is available to help developers speed up their development, including C#, Java, C++, Python, PHP, Ruby, Swift, Java/Android, etc.

 {{% alert color="primary" %}}
 You can download Aspose.HTML Cloud SDKs of your required platform from [GitHub](https://github.com/aspose-html-cloud/).